gopinathsjsu/team-project-the-avengers/README.md

 - Edit a location information
 - Delete a location
 - Edit number of rooms for each location
-- Edit prices of each type of rooms
+- Edit prices for each type of rooms
 - Edit amenities prices
 - Set weekend rates
 - Set festive period and their corresponding rates